Kyriosity/read-write/README+/.net/README.md

 ## Bottom lines

-Genuine `C++` or `Perl` experts are legitimate in branding `C#` as "just another _Basic_," while others argue that it harnesses design fantasies for the sake of development progress and clarity.
+Genuine `C++` or `Perl` experts are legitimate in branding `C#` as "just another _Basic_".
+Veterans of JavaScript and pioneers of TypeScript will find it too rigid.
+While others will argue that it harnesses design fantasies for the sake of development progress and clarity.

 Languages like TypeScript may lack the best of C# parts (as LINQ), but render more flexible syntax and cutting-edge features.